-

 Switching to Map view in Companies

-- The view will switch to a map, with your Company records imported from Xero able to be viewed as pins on the map.
+- The view will switch to a Map View, with your Company records imported from Xero able to be viewed as pins on the map.
 Hover over one of the pins to see more information about a Company.